Welcome to Freedive Nusa!

 Molchanovs Wave 2 Instructor

-Originally from Italy, Chiara lived in Australia for many years and traveled extensively throughout Asia and the Pacific nurturing and growing her love for the ocean and foreign cultures.
 She thought Scuba Diving for years before embracing freediving, where the connection between body and mind is more palpable.
-Animals and nature lover, she is passionate about sharing her enthusiasm for the water and the calm that can derive from it. |
+Animal and nature lover, she is passionate about sharing her enthusiasm for the water and the calm that can derive from it.

 What I love the most about freediving is that it prompts you to relax and slow down; it can drive you into another dimension where everything is harmonious.
 It’s like a powerful underwater meditation that allows you to discover your mind and body – their limits and potential – in a unique way.